iwpnd/iwpnd.github.io/_posts/2020-01-21-deploy-fastapi-to-aws-lambda.markdown

 There are some things we have to unpack here.
 What we do is, we tell AWS Cloudformation to provision resources on our behalf and to deploy them in a stack.
 In the *Resources* section you see the API Gateway first, then the Lambda function we want to build from the code in the *CodeUri* with the `handler` in *Handler*.
 We define the *Runtime* of the Lambda, as well as *MemorySize* and *Timeout*.
 You need to attach the proper role in the *Role* section, that we have created earlier.
 In the *Events* section we tell AWS Cloudformation to use `FastapiExampleGateway` as the API Gateway with `{proxy+}` integration, because as you recall that's what makes this setup work in the first place.
 Check out the official [Template Anatomy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html) to get a better understanding of other options available.

-Once set up, you can now deploy the [fastapi-aws-lambda-example application]([repository](https://github.com/iwpnd/fastapi-aws-lambda-example)) from your local machine, through the `template` that tells AWS Cloudformation to build a stack and provision the resources necessary.
+Once set up, you can now deploy the [FastAPI-aws-lambda-example application]([repository](https://github.com/iwpnd/FastAPI-aws-lambda-example)) from your local machine, through the `template` that tells AWS Cloudformation to build a stack and provision the resources necessary.

 ### 1. Stage: Validate the SAM template
 The first thing we do is to validate the SAM template to check if the YAML we provide is valid.